GeorgeRautio/Coding-Semester-2/README.md

 # Coding-Semester-2
-My second semester of my senior year at the Westmec Coding program

 This repository contains a .ZIP file with all my exercises and projects from the second semester at Westmec.